 - Building Toys: Grab all the Lego bricks, blocks and magnetic form pieces you can find in your house and put them out for the kids to discover, play and learn.
 You can place them on a table, on the floor or in a bin.
 Encourage your child to creat their own structures.
 From a simple tower to an elaborate city, building develops important skills like spatial awareness, problem solving and visual-motor planning.

 - Animals/Dinosaurs: I love watching my kids play with toy animals.
 Sometimes they create farms while other times it’s a zoo.
 They even made their own Jurassic Park once.
 Playing with animals helps enhance basic academic knowledge and expands vocabulary.
 They are also great for talking about an upcoming trip to a zoo or discussing what they learned at the farm.

 Sensory bins come in all shapes and sizes.
 They can be as big as your sandbox in your backyard or as small as a plastic container you place on the kitchen table.
 It can even be during bath time.
 Sensory bins engage all the senses through play.
 You can put anything you want in a sensory bin like water beads, sunflower seeds or sand then add related toys and objects.
 Kids can play for hours touching, feeling and exploring what is in their bin.
 This type of open ended play is wonderful for building fine and visual motor skills as well as expanding language.
 Check out our sensory bins: Space, Charlie Brown Christmas, Star Wars and Halloween.

 Just being outside sparks a child’s imagination.
 Let them explore nature and the world around them.
-Watch as they suddenly turn the back yard into a pirate ship, volcano or new world.
+Watch as they suddenly turn the backyard into a pirate ship, volcano, or new world.
 Just offering kids some water balloons can turn into hours of open ended of play.
-If you don’t have space at home, bring them to a local playground or park and invite some friends.
-They will play for hours!
+If you don’t have space at home, bring them to a local playground or park.
+You can even go for a long hike!